 My broad issue with method 2 (adding more classes)--besides the size of the resulting character creation section and the increased time it takes to parse options during character creation and gameplay--is that it never really solves this issue.
 Like the chimerical quest for "the" transitional fossil, each class added only creates two further class gaps to either side of it.
 Of course, after a certain point we can say that those gaps are no longer really meaningful ("now what comes between the gymnast and the thief-acrobat?"), but I also think that you have to create more classes than I want in order to reach that point.
 So, while I need to keep in mind some way of creating role flexibility, I don't think piling on the classes is going to be the way to do it.
 Role flexibility is thus something I'll have to tackle in another section of the game.

 With the idea of adding tons of classes abandoned, I might as well dive in wholeheartedly into the opposite: "just how far can I cut?"

-1) I don't want race as class, because I'm going for a very setting-neutral thing here, to allow me to adopt the most material with the least effort (I'm not going to get that all the time, but with something like race as class, which I didn't like anyways, I can go with it).
+1) I don't want race as class, because it's a blocker for some and I'm going for a very setting-neutral thing here, to allow me to adopt the most material with the least effort (I'm not going to get that all the time, but with something like race as class, which I didn't like anyways, I can go with it).

 2) As it's already been done I know I can axe the thief.
 That will mean I'll have to ensure that thief skills are properly distributed in the ruleset so that all the other characters can do those things, but I don't think that will be an issue and in any case it's a matter for later on.